mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-we want an initialization function that re-purposes the existing particle
-the need for this sort of re-initialization would be clearer in a language like C, where memory needs to be manually reclaimed.
+we want to avoid that allocation as much as possible. at the very least, we want a function that can repurpose existing memory, so we don't need to allocate more.

 ### scene
 src/Program.cs